 Singapore Math® Live

-Experienced teacher, Brenda Barnett has been licensed by the publisher to provide online teaching assistance for Primary Mathematics courses.
-Singapore Math® Live is a teaching assistance program and solutions guide for the teacher rather than for the student.
+Experienced teacher, Brenda Barnett has been licensed by the publisher to provide online teaching assistance for Primary Mathematics (US Edition) courses.
+Singapore Math® Live is a teaching-assistance program and solutions guide for the teacher rather than for the student.
+You gain access to these teaching assistance videos through a yearly subscription to the level of your choice.

-Barnett does not go through the entire lessons in the videos.
+Barnett does not go through the entire lesson in each of the videos.
 Instead, she highlights concepts or problems that might pose difficulty, explaining how to teach only as needed.
 She does work through each of the word problems in both the Intensive Practice books and Challenging Word Problems.

 While Primary Mathematics is one of my Top Picks, it isn't the easiest math series to teach.
 Singapore Math® Live should be a big help for those parents who need more guidance and assistance.